CosmicLaca/ComfyUI_Primere_Nodes/Workflow/Manual/nodes/uniapi.md

 "response_handler": "BlackForest_FluxExpandPro.py"
 ```

-### Reusing one response handler file for multiple services/providers
+#### Reusing one handler across multiple services

-You can point many different services (even from different providers) to the **same** `response_handler` filename.
+You can point many services (even from different providers) to the **same** `response_handler` filename.
 This is useful when output formats are similar and you want fewer files under `components/API/responses`.

-Example (shared file):

 ```json
 "response_handler": "Shared_Image_Response.py"